How to Stand out as a Communications Major

 • 4 tips for standing out as a Communications Major applicant at top schools

-Standing out as a Communications Major Applicant
+Major Standing Out as a Communications Major Applicant

-It all happened so fast, it feels like just yesterday that you were giving your first class presentation as a high school student.
+It all happened so fast, it feels like just yesterday that you were presenting your first class presentation as a high school student.
 Now, you’re giving some real thought to what life will hold for you after you walk across the stage at graduation.
 After some research, you’ve decided that a degree in communications sounds like something that would help you reach your goals.
 However, after further inspection, you’ve realized that the application process and the experiences leading up to it, may not be as easy or as straightforward as you thought.
-For starters, you’re not alone in the realization that a Communications career sound’s like the glass shoe for your personality.
-It’s time to step up to the plate and convince the kingdom why you deserve the crown.
-Fear not, Opus is here to lend you a hand and give you some tips.

 As you gear up to take the next big leap in your academic career, please consider these tips to help you get accepted into the school of your dreams:

-1. Extracurricular Activities – We will never be able to say this enough, top schools are looking for students who will bring personal experiences and passions to diversify their incoming class.
+• Extracurricular Activities – We will never be able to say this enough, top schools are looking for students who will bring personal experiences and passions to diversify their incoming class.
 Have you spent your high school career with your nose to the grindstone in all of your classes?
 That’s great, but, maybe you should consider taking a step outside the box.
-Remember, thousands upon thousands of applicants will apply with experiences in student council, debate etc. Admissions committees will be looking to see how your experiences differentiate you from other candidates with similar resumes.
-The further in advance you think about and strategize your involvement outside the classroom, the more you’ll be able to show the admissions officers that you have a passion and a commitment to making yourself a more compelling applicant.
+Remember, thousands upon thousands of applicants will apply with experiences in student council, debate, etc. Admissions committees will be looking to see how your experiences differentiate you from other candidates with similar resumes.
+The further in advance you think about and strategize your involvement outside the classroom, the more you’ll be able to show admissions officers that you have a passion and a commitment to making yourself a more compelling applicant.
 Even better?
 Starting your own club or activity and involving your peers — admissions committees love to see students take that kind of initiative!

-Standing out as a Current Communications Major
+Standing Out as a Current Communications Major

 Maybe you’re just starting your second semester or you’re finishing up your fourth!
 But, you already feel like you’re ready to start thinking about the next step in your journey to becoming the Head Public Relations Official at that major company you’ve been dreaming about.
 You’ve had enough classes with your fellow communications peers that you know you are in a pretty competitive graduating class.
 Knowing this, you’ve already realized how essential it is that you stand out as one of a kind.